-But two New Yorkers who are experts on all things brownstone—Michael Devonshire, a New York City Landmarks commissioner and director of conservation at Jan Hird Pokorny Associates, and Jack Pontes, mastercraftsman, brownstone conservator, and owner of J.Pontes, Inc.—are gearing up to set the record straight on the terminology mix-up, and much more, at a lecture this Friday, March 3rd, in downtown Manhattan billed, appropriately enough, as "I Heart Brownstones: More Than Just a Pretty Facade."
+But two New Yorkers who are experts on all things brownstone—Michael Devonshire, a New York City Landmarks commissioner , and Jack Pontes, master craftsman, brownstone conservator, and owner of J.Pontes, Inc.—geared up to set the record straight on the terminology mix-up, and much more, at a downtown event in Manhattan billed, "I Heart Brownstones: More Than Just a Pretty Facade."

 Love them or hate them, here are seven facts about brownstones you may not have known:

-1. A true brownstone is actually built of brick; only the facade is made of brownstone.
+1. A true brownstone is actually made of brick

 Unquarried brownstone is horizontally oriented but because the stone looks better when it’s set vertically, that was how it was done.

 During the heyday of the NYC brownstone—the 1870s through the 1890s—the stone was easy to come by and supplied from quarries nearby in New Jersey and Connecticut.
-“The principal stone was from Portland," says Devonshire.
+“The principal stone was from Portland," Devonshire says.
 "Ease of transport down the Connecticut River made it easily available."

 The Portland quarries were closed in the 1940s after flooding, then reopened in the mid-1990s, providing a good source of stone for repair work.
 But, he says, “environmental regulations have resulted in their being closed again.”
 That makes for tough, and expensive, renovations (but more on that below).

 Most of the stone-cutting and carving for brownstones and other NYC stone buildings were done by German immigrants in stone-cutting yards.
-In 1852, a New York Times article (uncovered by the blog Dayton in Manhattan) chronicled the “surprising perfection of the work” and described the jounalist's shock at the “hacking coughs and emaciated appearance” of some of the workmen."
+In 1852, a New York Times article (uncovered by the blog Dayton in Manhattan) chronicled the “surprising perfection of the work” and described the journalist's shock at the “hacking coughs and emaciated appearance” of some of the workmen.

 The Times offered the stone cutters this advice: to “cover the mouth or face with gauze."

-4. Some of the faces on the brownstone facades memorialized their owners.
+4. Some faces on brownstone facades memorialized owners

 An article in Gothamist supports this theory: "In vacant lots, horse manure was piled as high as sixty feet.
 It lined city streets like banks of snow.
 In the summer time, it stank to the heavens; when the rains came a soup stream of horse manure flooded the crosswalks and seeped into people’s basement."

-Brownstoner takes a more refined view, reporting that since Brooklyn, unlike Philadelphia or Chicago, doesn’t have alleys, servants, and tradesmen had to enter at the front of the house—not a popular option for wealthy homeowners.
-“By the 1870’s—when the classic brownstone stoop reached its peak—it afforded a place beneath the main stair for a second entrance for servants and delivery people.”
+Brownstoner takes a more refined view, reporting that since Brooklyn—unlike Philadelphia or Chicago—doesn’t have alleys, servants and tradesmen had to enter at the front of the house.
+This was not a popular option for wealthy homeowners.
+“By the 1870s—when the classic brownstone stoop reached its peak—it afforded a place beneath the main stair for a second entrance for servants and delivery people.”

-6. Restoring 19th century brownstones in 21st century NYC is expensive and takes time.
+6. Restoring brownstones is expensive and time consuming

 Not long ago, his firm completed work on a residential façade on Fiske Place in Park Slope.
-“It was not ‘complicated’ but involved a significant amount of testing and samples of work, window restoration and sheet metal cornice work," he exaplins.
+“It was not ‘complicated,' but involved a significant amount of testing and samples of work, window restoration, and sheet metal cornice work," he explains.
 "The final cost was $700,000.”

-Pontes explains that “to duplicate or match the stone, I do casting and carving by hand with materials of my own formula which has a big percentage of crushed stone.”
-He sees the biggest challenge of restoration work as “getting the right matching colors”.
-But, he says he’s up for the challenge since, he says, “it is what I was born for.”
+Pontes explains that “to duplicate or match the stone, I do casting and carving by hand with materials of my own formula, which has a big percentage of crushed stone.”
+He sees the biggest challenge of restoration work as “getting the right matching colors."
+But, he says he’s up for the challenge since “it is what I was born for.”